 |Danske Bank||Jyske Bank||Nykredit Bank||Nordea Bank Danmark|

 Arbejdernes Landsbank – One of the top 10 banks in Denmark with over 250,000 customers.
-As of June 30, 2016, the company had total assets of DKK 44.7 billion (US$6.7 billion).
-Total deposits, including savings in pooled schemes, amounted to DKK 33.5 billion (US$5 billion).
+The company has total assets of DKK 44.7 billion (US$6.7 billion) and total deposits (including savings in pooled schemes) of DKK 33.5 billion (US$5 billion).

 Danske Andelskassers Bank (DAB) – A full service bank with over 115,000 customers and about 40 branches in Jutland and on Funen.
 It serves private customers, SMEs and institutional customers.
-The Bank was founded in 1969 and is headquartered in Hammershoj, Denmark.
+The company was founded in 1969 and is headquartered in Hammershoj, Denmark.

 Sparekassen Lolland A/S – A regional bank operating on the islands of Zealand, Lolland and Falster.
 Jyske Bank A/S, Denmark's second largest bank, acquired Sparekassen Lolland in 2013.
 The take over included 46,000 customers of Sparekassen Lolland's branches and 70,000 customers of online bank FinansNetbanken.

 Sparekassen Sjælland – The oldest savings bank founded in 1825.
 Headquartered in Holbæk, it is the 10th largest bank in Denmark with over 400 employees and 27 branches.
 In October 2011, Sparekassen Sjælland acquired the healthy parts of Max Bank including nine branches and 35,000 customers with deposits of DKK 3.8 billion.